tpRigToolkit/tpRigToolkit-tools-musclespline/README.md

 Features
 =========================================================
 * Similar Maya Muscle Spline Workflow
-* Completely control of the final nomenclatura
+* Completely control of the final nomenclature
-* Return tpMuscleSpline rig as a Python object with different acces of the different elements of the Muscle Spline
+* Return tpMuscleSpline rig as a Python object with attributes to access to the different elements of the Muscle Spline

 ![](http://cgart3d.com/wp-content/uploads/2017/09/spline1.png)